pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 ### Reading about mathematics

-Around 2009 I remember using my spare time to learn more about mathematics, I enjoyed reading history of maths, biographies of famous mathematicians, and I tried to get an idea about the scope of mathematics and it's limitations.
+Around 2009 I remember using my spare time to learn more about mathematics, I enjoyed reading history of maths, biographies of famous mathematicians, and trying to get an idea about the scope of mathematics and it's limitations.

 Understanding mathematics was quite a bit of work for me, I usually needed to review